-Signed by President Obama and widely approved by both political parties in Congress, under the H.R.
-946, Plain Writing Act of 2010, the IRS now has nine months to make all of its communications with taxpayers easy to understand.
-It’s the law, now the Internal Revenue Service and all government agencies must use 100% approved plain writing!!!
+Thanks to the Plain Writing Act of 2010, the IRS now has nine months to make all of its communications with taxpayers easy to understand.
+This means that the Internal Revenue Service and all government agencies must use 100% approved plain writing!

 What exactly is plain writing?
 Check this out, yo: